wp-plugins/google-no-captcha-recaptcha/README.txt

 In the plugin settings, you'll have to enter a Secret Key and a Site Key.
 You can get the keys, by logging into a Gmail account and registering your site, using this link: https://www.google.com/recaptcha/admin#list

+= How to resize captcha? =

+Captcha can be resized by selecting the size during recaptcha tag generation.

 = How to set the captcha language? =

 Captcha language can be set from 'Settings -> Google NoCaptcha ReCaptcha Settings -> Language'